aymannnn/rotation_matching_ms2/README.md

 TODO:

-One day will maybe implement a small check, where if somebody matches into their top 1-3 or so pick for general then will just randomly shuffle the subspecialties instead of ranking them too.
+1. One day will maybe implement a small check, where if somebody matches into their top 1-3 or so pick for general then will just randomly shuffle the subspecialties instead of ranking them too.
+2. (Urgent) Need to have a check for whether or not there are enough subspecialty and general positions to HAVE a solution possible, issue ran up when one less vascular position made fits impossible.
+Modified with extra breast position.